LavanKumar-droid/LavanKumar-droid/README.md

-- 👋 Hey!
+ 👋 Hey!
 Infosec Community!
-- 💞️ Experienced in cyber security assessments which includes Vulnerability Assessment & Penetration Testing, Application Security & other security configuration reviews.
+ 💞️ Experienced in cyber security assessments which includes Vulnerability Assessment & Penetration Testing, Application Security & other security configuration       reviews.
-- 🌱 	Experience of identification and mitigation of vulnerabilities.
+🕷 Experience of identification and mitigation of vulnerabilities.
-	Good knowledge of TCP/IP and other- application- and network level protocols.
+🌐 Sound knowledge of network fundamentals.
-	Ability to provide remediation solution of vulnerabilities.
+🔑 Ability to provide remediation solution of vulnerabilities.
-	Expertise in preparation of reports, write-ups
+📝 Expertise in preparation of reports, write-ups

--  I’m looking to collaborate on ...
-- 📫 How to reach me ...gfhdc cgfdvx
+💻 Available for PenTesting Projects

 <!---
 LavanKumarUdutha/LavanKumarUdutha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.